 Atlantic County embraces twenty-first century technologies to help keep pace with an ever-changing economy.
 Egg Harbor Township is home to the Federal Aviation Administration’s William J. Hughes Technical Center campus, adjacent to the Atlantic City International Airport.

-Situated on 58 acres on the campus of the Technical Center is the Stockton Aviation Research & Technology Park.
+Situated on 58 acres on the campus of the Technical Center is the National Aviation Research and Technology Park.
 The facility is expected to generate research and advance aviation sciences with the development of 400,000 square feet of office space to attract commercial, government and academic organizations.
 Development at the site is subject to FAA approval.

 Life Sciences includes two strong components for Atlantic County: (1) understanding and improving the health of residents, and (2) sustaining the ecosystem within the region.
 Healthcare is a major industry in Atlantic County.
 AtlantiCare is southeast New Jersey’s largest health care provider, delivering cutting-edge technologies, and top-notch service.

 The AtlantiCare Medical Center was recognized with a 2009 Baldrige Award, one of just five organizations in the entire nation to be honored for innovation and performance excellence.
 Shore Medical Center was one of three hospitals nationwide to receive a Gold Seal of Approval for healthcare quality by the Joint Commission for Lumbar and Cervical Spine Surgery.
 It is nearing the completion of a $125 million expansion that will include a new surgical pavilion, medical office building, entrance and lobby.
 It recently opened a $1.8 million Pediatric Care Center, the only one of its kind in New Jersey which features a separate pediatric emergency treatment area combined with long-term, inpatient treatment rooms.

 Atlantic County attracts millions of annual visitors and accounted for nearly 18 percent of the nearly $40 billion in statewide tourism-related revenues in 2014.
 Atlantic County’s tourism sector remains a leading industry and source of employment with eight Atlantic City casinos, world-class restaurants and entertainment, beautiful boardwalks and beaches, scenic parks and recreation amenities, preserved wildlife areas, vibrant arts, history and culture, and growing agritourism and eco-tourism interest.